 Classified personnel may be reimbursed for the cost of tuition for a total of three (3) semester hours per school year at an amount not to exceed the prevailing rates at Old Dominion and Norfolk State Universities for courses in the employee's general field or to improve job skills.
-One must have been employed for two (2) full contract years to qualify for reimbursement for a course taken at a two-year institution and four (4) full contract years to qualify for reimbursement for a course taken at a four-year institution.
-Applications are available from the Norfolk Public Schools Human Resources site (www.npsk12.com/hr).
+The employee must have been employed for two (2) full contract years to qualify for reimbursement for a course taken at a two-year institution and four (4) full contract years to qualify for reimbursement for a course taken at a four-year institution.
+Applications are available on the Norfolk Public Schools Human Resources website.